akruszewski/gibl/manuscript/chapter3.md

 Next, we implement a procedure for processing transactions which will:

 1. Sum all the inputs with `inputs-sum`
-1. Calculate the `leftover`
+1. Calculate the `leftover`, which is the subtraction of `inputs-sum` and the transaction's `value`
+1. Generate new outputs based on transaction's `value` and `leftover`
-1. Generate new outputs to be used in the new signed and processed transaction `new-outputs`
+1. Add these outputs (`new-outputs`) to the newly generated transaction

-In other words, based on our inputs it will create outputs that contain the leftover money:
+In other words, based on some transaction inputs, the procedure will create transaction outputs that contain the transaction's `value` and `leftover` money:

 ```racket
 (define (process-transaction t)